 Working from home can be stressful at times, and it can impact work life balance.
-A great way to remedy the situation is increasing number of outings during non-working hours.
-Even if you do not want to spend anything on outings, a simple walk with family in different locations can greatly help improving the mood.
+A great way to remedy the situation is increasing the number of outings during non-working hours.
+Even if you do not want to spend anything on outings, a simple walk with family in different locations can greatly help to improve the mood.

 The Bottom Line: